matahina/ultimate-stk-launcher/README.md

 - [x] Working with apt / rpm / system installations from distro package and using sudo thingie
 - [ ] Working with flatpak (AAAAAAHHHHHHHH!!!!!!!! ~~and using sudo thingie~~) (maybit, pls try and tell me)
 - [ ] Making *emoji_used* file and *sfx* files _per profile_ and not in general section
+- [ ] Making more than sfx files user-tweakable (because some files stay in data, some go into stk-assets from svn)
 - [ ] Allowing to tweak profiles and to add new profiles (by example in case that both git and distro installations are available) without manually editing config file

+*See commit changelog for changelog.*

 ## Requirements